raph-amiard/CamllVM/README.md

 This is the readme for the Z3 Project, a Zam to LLVM compiler and (hopefully) runtime.

+The idea is to reuse ocaml's runtime and builtins, but to plug in an LLVM backed native code generator.

 A word of disclaimer
 --------------------